 Is there an awards ceremony?

-Yes, an awards ceremony takes place every year.
+Yes, an awards ceremony takes place every year, usually in September.

 Who sponsors the Tidy Towns and Garden Competition?

-The competition is kindly sponsored by Galway City Council, Dangan Nurseries, Madden Nurseries and Galway Crystal.
+The competition is kindly sponsored by Galway City Council, Dangan Nurseries, the Harbour Hotel, Madden Nurseries and Galway Crystal.

 Where can I get more information on the Tidy Towns and Garden Competition?

-For more information on the Tidy Towns and Garden Competition, please contact the Environment Education Officer, Fiona Coen, on (091) 536564 or firstname.lastname@example.org
+For more information on the Tidy Towns and Garden Competition, please contact the Environment Section on (091) 536 400 or email firstname.lastname@example.org